swift-server/swift-service-lifecycle/README.md

 ### Shutdown

-Typical use of the library is to call on `wait` after calling `start`.
+The typical use of the library is to call on `wait` after calling `start`.

 ```swift
 lifecycle.start { error in